About Jess and some website history

 Zodiac: Virgo Sun / Pisces Moon / Venus Scorpio

-Links: LinkedIn | Portfolio | Linktree
+Links: LinkedIn | JessChua.com

-Interests: Reading, writing, cooking, art, astrology, analytics, yoga, swimming, nature, personal finance, animals.
+Interests: Reading, writing, cooking, art, astrology, analytics, yoga, swimming, nature, personal finance, animals

 💻 About Website

-- Launched in June 1999 (built via Web Studio)
+- Launched in June 1999.

 Contact Me

-You can message me via email.
+You can send me an email.

 Seeking Help